 A proper young lady was as constrained by expectations as she was by her corset.
 She couldn’t laugh in the street, allow gossip in her house or shop in more than one or two stores.
 She had to avoid temptations and danger, from young men to steamboat accidents.
 Her responsibilities included teaching her younger siblings and nursing sick patients – sometimes by applying leeches.

 A Young Lady’s Friend was written by Eliza Farrar, born Eliza Ware Rotch in 1791 in Dunkirk, France.
-She was the daughter of a Nantucket Quaker who wanted to establish a tax-free whaling port in Europe.
+Her father, a Nantucket Quaker, wanted to establish a tax-free whaling port in Europe.
 Her family fled the country during the Reign of Terror and moved to an estate in Wales, where Eliza received an excellent education.

-Her father lost his fortune in 1819, and she was sent to New Bedford to live with her grandparents.
-She met and married John Farrar, a Harvard professor 12 years older than she.
-When his health suddenly declined and he could no longer teach, she found herself in need of money.
+Her father lost his fortune in 1819, and she went to the thriving whaling port of New Bedford to live with her grandparents.
+She met and married John Farrar, a Harvard mathematics professor 12 years older than she.

 Farrar solved the problem with the popular advice manual on dress and deportment.
 Here are seven pieces of advice for young ladies.